Florala, Alabama: Etymology

 The name is a portmanteau of Florida and Alabama.

 History

 In 1818, Andrew Jackson stopped at the lake with his soldiers, and thus Lake Jackson is named after him.
 Since 1870, Florala has served as the home of the world's oldest consecutive annual Masonic Day celebration, through Florala's Fidelity Masonic Lodge #685 (beginning with Chapel Hill and Lake City Lodge #377), and Chapter #441 of the Order of the Eastern Star.
 The celebration is in honor of St. John's Day, June 24, 1717, when the first Grand Masonic Lodge in England was established.
 The celebration is held each year on the Friday before June 24 and concluding on the Saturday after the 24th.

+Education

+It is within the Covington County Board of Education school district.

+Florala High School is in Florala.

+There was formerly a Florala City Middle School.